 “We use a variety of tools and therapies to help people achieve their goals.
 We also create a plan which provides encouragement and success as they achieve milestones,” says Annette.
 “We also help patients through the disease process, not just at diagnosis.
 With any neurologic disorder recovery changes—you get stronger, or you have plateaus—we help you every step of the way.”

 Outpatient Neurology Interventions and Stroke Therapy Program

-At St. Elizabeth Healthcare, patients with neurologic disorders receive treatment at the Outpatient Neurology Interventions and Stroke Therapy program.
+At St. Elizabeth Healthcare, patients with neurologic disorders receive specialized one-on-one care at the Outpatient Neurology Interventions and Stroke Therapy program.
 Through a coordinated visit, you will see all therapists taking part in your recovery—occupational therapists, physical therapists and speech therapists.

 Annette says, “we recognize that each patient has unique situations that can make getting to therapy difficult, so we do our best to coordinate therapies each visit for the convenience of the patient.”

 As an occupational therapist, Annette appreciates the special relationship she builds with each patient.
 “It makes your heart sing when someone reaches a place of accomplishment—they are doing something that makes them happy.
 Recovery can be a long road, so we get to know our patients.
 We understand what makes them tick and we recognize if they are having a bad day.”

 Annette became an occupational therapist so she could facilitate change in the lives of others.
 She says, “Making someone’s life better is an amazing gift to be able to give.
 Occupational therapy allows me to have a lasting impact on the lives of others.”

 Learn more about our occupational therapy team online or call Central Scheduling at (859) 655-7400 to make an appointment.